-Condition: Some County Board meeting summaries for 2018 were not published within the 30-day requirement.
+Condition: Some County Board meeting summaries for 2019 were not published within the 30-day requirement.

-Context: Of the five meeting summaries tested, two were published within the 30-day requirement.
+Context: Of the five meeting summaries tested, one was published within the 30-day requirement.
 All meetings tested were published within 45 days.

 Effect: Noncompliance with Minn.
 Stat. § 375.12.